Welcome to today's edition of the Rush 24-7 podcast.

 This is why premiums are going up.

-You know, if insurance only Covered serious health problems, accidents, disease, catastrophes like it used to, we would all be better off.
+You know, if insurance only covered serious health problems, accidents, disease, catastrophes, like it used to, we would all be better off.

 But no, no, no, no.

-Now now everything to do with supposedly to do with health care is part of insurance.
+Now, now everything to do with supposedly to do with health care is part of insurance.

-Hell, in San Francisco sex change operations, which are elective, are being paid for by the citizens.
+Hell, in San Francisco, sex change operations, which are elective, are being paid for by the citizens.

-That's what the atactomy is.
+That's what the addedictomy is.

-It's if it's a well-known surgical procedure there.
+It's a well-known surgical procedure there.

 My favorite line from Obama's speech in Boston yesterday was this.

-He said, I don't think we should go back to the daily cruelties and indignities and constant insecurity of a broken health care system, which is funny to me because it seems to me that everybody's complaining about losing their old insurance plans, and they like them.
+He said, I don't think we should go back to the daily cruelties and indignities and constant insecurity of a broken health care system, which is funny to me because it seems to me that everybody's complaining about losing their old insurance plans and they like them.

-And Obama thinks that it was cruel and indignified and and um and all that, but people want to go back to what's being taken away from them, which he now thinks is cruel.
+But people want to go back to what's being taken away from them, which he now thinks is cruel.

 He's out of it.